Lifestyle Brands: A Guide to Social Media Marketing

 A key feature of social media marketing, especially for a lifestyle brand building a community, is not to sell – or at the very least not to seem sales-driven.
 Sales content won’t garner the likes, shares, comments, or subscribes you need to build a community or brand presence on social media.
-Think vlogs, feature lists, guides, reviews, opinion, and comment.
+Think videos and vlogs, feature lists, guides, reviews, opinion, and comment.
 Content that is useful and relevant to your audience.

 Benefits of Social Media Marketing for Lifestyle Brands

 We’ve touched on why lifestyle brands have social media strategy and use social media, and there are real benefits of doing so: